 Boréalis Master Subscription Agreement

-This MSA governs the access to and use of the Online Service, whether on a free trial or purchased subscription basis.
+This MSA governs the access to and use of the Online Service by the Customer.

 All capitalized terms used in this MSA have the meanings ascribed to them in Section 1 of Schedule A.